infinitnet/lede-ar71xx-optimized-archer-c7-v2/README.md

 Just reboot your router once and it should work.
 If it still doesn't work, make sure that `dnscrypt-proxy` is enabled and working.
 SSH to your router and do `service dnscrypt-proxy enable; service dnscrypt-proxy restart`.

 ## Changelog
+- 2017-06-29
+  - Switched to MIPS 24kc, which means you can now use the official LEDE repository to install and update packages
+  - Hardware NAT support added
+  - Qualcomm Fast Path added
+  - Updated all of gwlim's patches & added a couple of new ones
+  - Added `ds-lite`, `map-t`, `xl2tpd` and `ssdk_sh`
+  - `tor` removed (install with opkg if you need it)
+  - Used binutils 2.28
+  - Upstream updates
 - 2017-05-22
   - Added ath9k firmware modules
   - Added `openvpn-easy-rsa`